Programs and Services

 PGC sends out regular e-bulletins exclusively to members, including the monthly CanScene bulletin, as well as special notices and reminders.
 The e-bulletins contain important information such as messages from the Executive Director, calls for submissions, workshop and residency opportunities, and more.

-PGC also circulates a community news bulletin, which is open to the public, and includes news about PGC activity and Canadian playwriting.
+PGC also circulates a community news bulletin, which is open to the public, and includes news about PGC's activities and Canadian playwriting.
 Anyone can sign up for the community newsletter using the online form.

 This electronic newsletter, published every two months, has been created to promote the new work of PGC members.
 Plays by PGC members that have been received by the office are entered into the Copyscript Program and promoted in CanRevue.